-At MAP Systems, we have an extensive library of photorealistic materials that can be used for the projects.
-Besides, we can also adapt to existing assets for meeting your project needs within a short time.
-In case you need the materials to be a 100% real-world match, it will involve significant test renderings along with revision or approval cycles.
+MAPSystems has an extensive library of photorealistic materials that can be used for projects.
+Besides, we can also adapt to existing assets to meet your project needs within a short time.
+If you need the materials to be a 100% real-world match, it will involve significant test renderings and revision or approval cycles.

-Since furniture 3D rendering looks a lot like real-world furniture photography, our 3D designers use a simulated camera, digital lights, and even work on different aspects like perspective correction, the focal length of the lens, perspective correction, etc.
+Since furniture 3D rendering looks much like real-world furniture photography, our 3D designers use a simulated camera and digital lights and even work on different aspects like perspective correction, the focal length of the lens, perspective correction, etc.

 Each project we handle will undergo a test-rendering stage.
-In this stage, we’ll create low-resolution images, which will be further sent for feedback.
-Do know that the test rendering won’t guarantee revision or no revision but is best for avoiding large revisions.
+In this stage, we’ll create low-resolution images to be further sent for feedback.
+Do know that the test rendering won’t guarantee revision or no revision but is best for avoiding significant modifications.

 Final rendering and post-production

-After test rendering and making the needed adjustments, we’ll submit the project for the network rendering purpose at full resolution.
+After test rendering and adjustments, we’ll submit the project for the network rendering purpose at full resolution.
 Based on the scene file’s complexity, the stage may also showcase a significant aspect of the project cost.

 The largest rendering cost will be for animations, the next will be for lifestyle images, and the least will be for renderings on plain white backgrounds.
 After rendering the final images, our 3D designers will add finishing touches using software like Photoshop.

 All the steps mentioned above are commonly employed for the furniture rendering process.
-However, we believe that each project is unique, which is why the steps are comprehensive to none.
+However, we believe that each project is unique, so the steps are unique for each project scope.

-At MAP Systems, we’ve worked on thousands of commercial 3D furniture rendering and residential 3D furniture rendering for clients.
+At MAPSystems, we’ve worked on thousands of commercial 3D furniture renderings and residential 3D renderings for clients.
 With a clear work plan and objective in mind, we have successfully developed high-quality, photorealistic 3D furniture renderings without fail.

-By serving the domain for more than a decade, we’ve also gathered up rich experience and know what’s in demand.
+By serving the domain for over a decade, we’ve also gathered rich experience and know what’s in demand.
 So, visit our website for more information and avail our 3D design services if you wish to bring your furniture design concepts to life.